pawelszafraniec/BrailleConverter_Java/README.md

 # BrailleConverter_Java
 # Subject project
-Basic program that converts Braille notation to text and vice versa.
+Program that converts Braille notation to text and vice versa.
 Program implemented in Java